General Tso’s Chicken Recipe

 Add the garlic, ginger and pepper flakes.
 Sautee for about 30 seconds.

-Add the sauce and chicken back into the skillet.
-Toss to coat.
+Add the sauce to the skillet and bring it to a simmer then add the chicken and toss to coat.
 Serve right away!

 If you make this recipe, I’d love to see pics of your creations on Instagram, Facebook and Twitter!
 Hashtag them #natashaskitchen